I loved the demo, where can I get the full version?

 My question isn't listed here, what should I do?!

-The full version of the game will be released on January 23rd 2017 on Steam.
+The full version of the game is available on Steam.

-The game will be available for linux and windows.
+The game is available for Linux, Windows and MacOS.

 Avorion's focus is shifted more towards spending time flying around in your ships, rather than crafting and building.